HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configuration.md

 The file contains all configurable parameters and their default values.
 You may use this file as a blueprint to create your own `custom-values.yaml`.
 You may also just rename the extracted `values.yaml` to `custom-values.yaml`.

 !!! note
     Having a complete copy of the default `values.yaml` is not necessary and may bloat your configuration file with values that are already present in the DX Helm Chart.
+A good practice is to focus your `values.yaml` file on only those parameters that you want to configure yourself.

 ## A custom configuration file